reubensml/Ansible-Dynamic-Inventory-EC2/README.md

 # Purpose

-The /etc/ansible/hosts is a static repo of the hosts managed by Ansible but is not good for cloud deployments where the inventory hosts changes regularly so dynamic inventory is used
+The /etc/ansible/hosts is a static repo of the hosts managed by Ansible but this is not good for cloud deployments where the inventory hosts changes regularly so dynamic host inventory is used

 Resource
  https://aws.amazon.com/blogs/apn/getting-started-with-ansible-and-dynamic-amazon-ec2-inventory-management/